Get optimization tips and strategies delivered to your inbox every month:

 Get your data in shape: Make Sense of Data Discrepancies Across Testing and Analytics Tools

 When facing non-normality, the MWW can be the most appropriate technique and is often more statistically powerful than a t-test.
 In other words, in non-normal data, the MWW can have a higher probability of detecting a difference if a difference exists.

 The goal of any testing campaign is to effectively determine if site modifications positively impact the metric of interest.
 If that metric of interest is revenue per visitor, you must employ more analytical rigor to detect true differences and to control error rates.
 To date, no testing tool has the off-the-shelf functionality to accurately apply the most appropriate statistical test based on the underlying distribution of your data.
 By having subject matter experts export and analyze the data themselves, your team can ensure that optimal decisions are made, ROI is maximized from your testing program, and wins and losses are reported accurately and effectively.

-Brooks Bell helps top brands profit from A/B testing, through end-to-end testing, personalization, and optimization services.
-We work with clients to effectively leverage data, creating a better understanding of customer segments and leading to more relevant digital customer experiences while maximizing ROI for optimization programs.
-Find out more about our services.
+We work with enterprise companies to more effectively leverage their data, create a better understanding of customer segments and build more relevant digital customer experiences.
+Learn more about our services.